tiiuae/ghaf/docs/src/ref_impl/build_and_run.md

    2. Prepare the USB boot media with the target HW image you built: `dd if=./result/nixos.img of=/dev/<YOUR_USB_DRIVE> bs=32M`.

 3. Insert an SD card and USB boot media into the board and switch the power on.

+---

+### Building Ghaf Image for Microchip Icicle kit

+Before you begin, check device-independent [prerequisites](./build_and_run.md#prerequisites).

+In the case of Icicle kit, Ghaf deployment contains of creating a SD Image which includes UBoot and Linux kernel from Microchip and Ghaf based NixOS rootfs.

+1. Build a Ghaf SD image:
+   a.
+Release Image:
+        Run the `nix build .#packages.riscv64-linux.mpfs-icicle-kit-release` command.
+   b.
+Debug Image:
+        Run the `nix build .#packages.riscv64-linux.mpfs-icicle-kit-debug` command.

+2. Flash the Ghaf SD image:
+   a.
+Prepare the SD card with the target HW image you built: `dd if=./result/nixos.img of=/dev/<YOUR_SD_DEVICE> bs=32M`.
+     - Insert an SD card into the board and switch the power on.

+   b.
+You can directly flash nixos image to onboard MMC card: `dd if=./result/nixos.img of=/dev/<YOUR_MMC_DEVICE> bs=32M`.
+     - Please refer Icicle kit user guide for more detail to access MMC card as USB disk.

+---